AnnaBKC/Food-Waste-FlutterApp/README.md

 # Food-Waste-FlutterApp

 ## Overview
-- This application enables a user to document daily food waste, consisting of a photo, number of leftover items, current date and location of item(device).
+- This application enables a user to document daily food waste, consisting of a photo, number of leftover items, current date, and location of item(device).
-- This projects has the objective to showcase several mobile/flutter features implemented in the application.
+- This project aims to showcase several mobile/flutter features implemented in the application.
     - Invoke asynchronous methods, employ navigation, capture form data, and display data in ListView components and detail screens.
     - Demonstrate persistence with remote storage services, such as Firebase Cloud Storage and a Firestore database.
     - Obtain device location information and integrate the use of the camera or photo gallery.